 The application fee is $75.
 However, US Citizens or permanent residents who can demonstrate either financial need or participation in certain specialized programs may apply for an application waiver.

-Applicants are recommended to submit scores for the general aptitude sections of the Graduate Record Examination; however, these scores are not required.
-Foreign students must also submit scores on the Test of English as a Foreign Language.
+GRE scores are not required as part the application.
+Foreign students must submit scores on the Test of English as a Foreign Language.

 The GRE reporting code for Brown University is 3094 and the Neuroscience Department code for Neuroscience is 0213.
 The TOEFL reporting code for Brown University is 3094 and the Neuroscience Department code is 30